cnb0/learning-cka.ckad.cks/02.ckad/ckad-kubectl.md

               - Tasks
                  - Automated Tasks with Cron Jobs
                  - Parallel Jobs with Expansions
-                 - Course Parallel Processing with a Work Queue
+                 - Course Parallel Processing with a Work
-                 - Fine   Parallel Processsing with a Work Queue
+                 - Fine   Parallel Processsing with a Work

               $ kubectl create cronjob busybox --image=busybox --schedule="*/1 * * * *" -- \
                  /bin/sh -c 'date; echo Hello from the Kubernetes cluster'